WckdAwe/SortViz/README.md

 ## Prerequisites

 When using the tool, your computer must have the following elements:
-1.  a version of **Python 3.6**
+1. A version of **Python 3.6**.
-2.  the python module **Matplotlib**, which can be downloaded by typing
+2. The python module **Matplotlib**, which can be downloaded by typing.

 ```
 pip3 install Matplotlib
 ```

-3.  the python Graphical User Interface module, **PyQt5**:
+3. The python Graphical User Interface module, **PyQt5**:

 ```
 pip3 install PyQt5
 ```

-Note: If you have anaconda installed, you have no need downloading!

-## Installation

-This tool is a console script, which means that it does not need any installation
+Note: if anaconda is installed on your system, you should already have all the required packages for this project.

 ## Running the script

-All you have to do is to open the directory containing the scripts, and run the command
+All you have to do is to open the directory containing the scripts, and run the command.

 ```
 python SortViz_main_.py